MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Computational Costs in FLOPs

 The \emph{dense} layers that project from the encoder space to the decoder space contribute:

 The \emph{patchify} and \emph{unpatchify} operations contribute:

 where $C_m$ is the number of channels for each modality $m$.

-Putting everything together, and using $M=0.75$ for the fraction of masked tokens, $N_e = 12$, $C_e = 768$ for the encoder, and $N_d = 3$, $C_d = 512$ for the decoder, we compute the forward MACs/FLOPs for MAESTRO-B and MAE-B models during pre-training, based on the default configurations in \cref{tab:treesat_hyperparams}, \cref{tab:pastis_hyperparams}, and \cref{tab:flair_hyperparams}.
-This computation is carried out for both \emph{joint-token} and \emph{token-based} multispectral fusion across the four evaluated datasets.
-Results are reported in \cref{tab:macs_flops_pretraining}.
+Putting everything together, we compute in \cref{tab:macs_flops_pretraining} the forward FLOPs ($\text{FLOPs} = 2 \times \text{MACs}$) for MAE models during pre-training.
+FLOPs are computed for both \emph{joint-token} and \emph{token-based} multispectral fusion across three model sizes and the four evaluated datasets.